-You should be very careful to ensure that the use of this software material and/or information complies with the laws, rules, and regulations of the jurisdictions with respect to which it is used.
+The customer should exercise care to assure that use of this manual and the software will be in full compliance with the laws, rules and regulations of the jurisdiction in which it is used.

-The information contained herein is subject to change without notice.
-Revisions may be issued from time to time to advise of such changes and/or additions.
+The information contained herein is subject to change.
+Revisions may be issued from time to time to advise of changes and/or additions.

-The names, places, and/or events depicted herein are not intended to correspond to any individual, group, or association existing, living, or otherwise.
-Any similarity or likeness of the names, places, and/or events with the names of any individual, living or otherwise, or that of any group or association is purely coincidental and unintentional.
+The names, places and/or events depicted herein are not intended to correspond to any individual, group or association existing, living or otherwise.
+Any similarity or likeness of the names, places and/or events with the name of any individual living or otherwise, or that of any group or association is purely coincidental and unintentional.